-Cannabis Indica, named by Jean-Baptiste Larmarck in 1785, is relatively short and bushy with wide short leaflets.
+Cannabis Indica, named by Jean-Baptiste Lamarck in 1785, is relatively short and bushy with wide short leaflets.
 This species of plant may have originated in the Hindu Kush mountain range near the Afghan-Pakistan border, making it hardy enough to survive cold winters and warm summers.
 These landrace plants migrated to the United States in the 1970s and were crossbred with Sativas creating some of the first hybrid strains.

 Flower to Bud

 This darker green plant has a short stature and quicker flowering time (6-8 weeks), making it ideal for indoor grows.
 Its hardiness comes from its adaptation to harsher climates which means it produces more resin to protect from external threats.

 It produces dense heavy buds with more of a purple color tone and offers a pungent skunky smell.

 Indica offers a physically sedative feeling.
 Many people select indica for its relaxing, full-body effects.
 It is used for pain relief, insomnia, to relax muscles or to simply feel laid back.

 Indica tends to have higher CBD levels than Sativa strains but usually more THC than CBD unless selectively bred.
 When selecting an Indica strain, try to obtain not only its cannabinoid levels (THC, CBD) but also its terpene profile as the aromatic compounds influence the effect it delivers.

 The native people of India, Nepal and Afghanistan have been using primarily Indica to make their hashish and kief for thousands of years.
 Indica is better at producing resins and these resins are collected, compressed and smoked instead of smoking the flower.